WadhwaniAI/StudentDropoutEWS/README.md

 ---

 ### Problem
-- Many students in India drop out of schools due to diverse social, economic and geographical factors.
+- Many students in India drop out of school due to diverse social, economic, and geographical factors.
 - Students enrolled in a given academic year (AY) but **failing to re-enroll** in the *next* AY are dropouts.
-- *Education gaps* lead to unskilled labour and are linked to poor health—impeding a nation's development.
+- *Education gaps* lead to unskilled labour and are linked to poor health, impeding a nation's development.

 ### Motivation
-- **Dropout indicators** are present in social traits, attendance patterns and performance in assessments.
+- **Dropout indicators** are present in social traits, attendance patterns, and performance in assessments.
 - This project aims to build an **Early Warning System (EWS)** using *machine learning (ML)* techniques to predict students who are at risk of dropping out of school.
 - These predictions could potentially be used to cognize and design interventions to mitigate student dropouts.

 ### Data Sources
 - The project has been developed using the following data that was provided by *Vidya Samiksha Kendra (VSK)—Samagra Shiksha, Department of Education, state of Gujarat, India*.
   - Enrollment data: Delineates a student's regional and socioeconomic factors.
-  - Daily attendance data: Delineates a student's daily attendance (present, absent or missing entry).
+  - Daily attendance data: Delineates a student's daily attendance (present, absent, or missing entry).
   - Semester assessment data: Delineates a student's attendance and performance in examinations.
 - Data from the three sources is merged into a *unified dataset* with each row representing information pertaining to one student.
 - **Customizable**: Anyone with similar data could use this project by suitably modifying the [Dataset Schema](metadata/dataset_schema.json).